courtois-neuromod/cneuromod-things/README.md

 cneuromod-things
 ==============================

-Data, scripts and derrivatives for the CNeuroMod-THINGS dataset
+Data, scripts and derivatives for the CNeuroMod-THINGS dataset

+TODO: Add task and dataset description

 Project Organization
 ------------